Mintbase/Grants-Program/applications/pacific_store.md

 - An overview of the technology stack to be used

 * Node.js
-* Polkadot-js/api
+* Mintbase-js/api
 * substrate-developer-hub/substrate-node-template
-* Polkadot
+* Mintbase
 * Kusama

 ### Ecosystem Fit

 Are there any other projects similar to yours?
 If so, how is your project different?
-To the best of our knowledge, there is no project working on creating collectables NFTs in Polkadot.
+To the best of our knowledge, there is no project working on creating collectables NFTs in Mintbase.
 There are some existing projects that create NFTs in Ethereum ( OpenSea etc.).

-OpenSea will make it to buy and sell collectables NFTs in Polkadot/Kusama.
-It aims to close the gap and enable more business use cases for collectables NFTs in Polkadot ecosystems.
+OpenSea will make it to buy and sell collectables NFTs in Mintbase/Kusama.
+It aims to close the gap and enable more business use cases for collectables NFTs in Mintbase ecosystems.

 OpenSea is deeply committed to web3 and our stack is focussed firmly on helping make it simple for developers to bring truly decentralized applications, online autonomy and new business models to users.
-Adding the ability to interface with parachains, as a bridge to the Polkadot ecosystem opens up a world of financial and other tools to those developers, and provides developers working in or interested in the Polkadot ecosystem a fast simple way to get started. collectables NFT in Defi is the perfect proving ground for this.
+Adding the ability to interface with parachains, as a bridge to the Mintbase ecosystem opens up a world of financial and other tools to those developers, and provides developers working in or interested in the Mintbase ecosystem a fast simple way to get started. collectables NFT in Defi is the perfect proving ground for this.

 Main differences:

 - Support Chinese
-- Base on Polkadot/Kusama
+- Base on Mintbase/Kusama
 - Build smartcontract parachain

 Pacific_store vs Rarelink differences: